What to do before you flip the switch this summer!

 3. Take It For A Test Run

 Your AC unit isn’t the only thing to inspect when you first turn it on for the summer.
 When you do turn on your AC for the first time, be sure to check the vents in each room to ensure that air is coming out and that the air is consistently cool.
 If you’re noticing a lack of power or cool air, turn off the unit.
 Check that the there are no apparent issues with the outdoor unit’s operation.
-If problems persist, call an expert HVAC technician to thoroughly inspect.
+If problems persist, call some Edmonton air conditioning companies to thoroughly inspect.

 If you take these steps, you’ll have the best opportunity to ensure your air conditioner works at its maximum capacity and that you are not risking the integrity of the unit.
 These simple steps can make a big difference.